jro31/jethro-codes/_articles/projects/meals-of-change.md

 Now though, with separate services, do you want to go from the front-end, to the API, to the third-party service and back again, every time you want to upload of fetch a photo?

 No, that's madness.
 Sending large files to the backend to just act as an intermediary to send them on again is a huge waste of resources.
 You want the front-end and the storage service to communicate with each other.
-But when you store that data for the photos in the backend, how exactly do you do that?
+But when you store the data for the photos in the backend, how exactly do you do that?

 That's what I didn't know either.